 Let us know how your flower extraction went!

 When you are done we would love to see your results!
-Upload a picture of your table and the oil you have made using our open Padlet or the Twitter hashtag #FLchemistry, telling us what flowers you have chosen
+Upload a picture of your table and the oil you have made using our open Padlet (we have included some examples from previous courses to help inspire you) or the Twitter or Instagram hashtag #FLchemistry, telling us what flowers you have chosen.

 © University of York